 “The man who can do the average thing when all those around him are going crazy.”

 It’s the same in investing.
 You don’t have to be a genius to do well in investing.
 You just have to not go crazy when everyone else does.

 And be careful with your buddies, the brain and the eyes.

-This analogy might help: “A clever investor likens the market to an excitable dog, on a very long leash in New York City, darting randomly in every direction.
-The dog’s owner is walking from Columbus Circle, through Central Park, to the Metropolitan Museum and, at any one moment, there’s no predicting which way the pooch will lurch.
+This analogy from some experienced market wizards might help: “A clever investor likens the market to an excitable dog—on a very long leash in New York City, darting randomly in every direction.
+The dog’s owner is walking from Columbus Circle— through Central Park—to the Metropolitan Museum and at any one moment, there is no predicting which way the pooch will lurch.
 But in the long run, you know he’s heading northeast at an average speed of five km per hour.

-What’s astonishing is that almost all of the market players, big and small, seem to have their eyes on the dog and not on the owner.”
+What is astonishing is that almost all of the market players, big and small, seem to have their eyes on the dog, and not the owner.”

-What are your eyes looking at throughout this year?
+What are your eyes going to look at throughout this year?

-In case you find this post familiar, it’s because I have published—more or less—the same post in early 2015.
-Magically, it’s still applicable and still the most accurate forecast for 2016.
-You shouldn’t be surprised to read the same.
+Special message for the regular Tacomob-Reader: In case you find this post familiar, it could/should be.
+Because I have published the same post in early 2016.
+Magically it is still applicable and still the most accurate forecast for 2017.
+You should not be surprised to read the same.
 You should only be surprised if you were to read something different from me.

 “Those who ‘play’ the stock market as if it were a game will lose.
 Those who respect is as a force of nature will prosper, but only so long as they are humble and patient.” – Jason Zweig